 We are incorporated under the laws of the Netherlands, and the vast majority of our assets are located outside of the United States.
-In addition, certain members of our management board and our officers reside outside the United States.
+In addition, certain members of our management board and some of our officers reside outside the United States.
 As a result, it may be difficult for investors to effect service of process within the United States upon us or such other persons, to enforce outside the U.S. judgments obtained against such persons in U.S. courts, or to enforce rights predicated upon the U.S. securities laws.
 There is no treaty between the United States and the Netherlands for the mutual recognition and enforcement of judgments (other than arbitration awards) in civil and commercial matters.
 Therefore, a final judgment for the payment of money rendered by any federal or state court in the United States based on civil liability, whether or not predicated solely upon the federal securities laws, would not be directly enforceable in the Netherlands; the party in whose favor such final judgment is rendered would need to bring a new suit in a competent court in the Netherlands and petition the Dutch court to enforce the final judgment rendered in the United States.
 Therefore, there can be no assurance that U.S. shareholders will be able to enforce against us, members of our management board or supervisory board or officers who are residents of the Netherlands or countries other than the United States any judgments obtained in U.S. courts in civil and commercial matters, including judgments under the federal securities laws.
-In addition, it is possible that a Dutch court would not impose civil liability on us, the members of our management board or supervisory board or supervisory board or supervisory board or our officers in an original action predicated solely upon the federal securities laws.
-In addition, it is possible that a Dutch court would not impose civil liability on us, the members of our management board or supervisory board or supervisory board or supervisory board or our officers in an original action
+In addition, it is possible that a Dutch court would not impose civil liability on us, the members of our management board or supervisory board or our officers in an original action predicated solely upon the federal securities laws of the United States brought in a court of competent jurisdiction in the Netherlands against us or such members or officers.